picfight/pfcd/database/README.md

 Package database provides a block and metadata storage database.

-Please note that this package is intended to enable pfcd to support different database backends and is not something that a client can directly access as only one entity can have the database open at a time (for most database backends), and that entity will be pfcd.
+Please note that this package is intended to enable btcd to support different database backends and is not something that a client can directly access as only one entity can have the database open at a time (for most database backends), and that entity will be btcd.

-When a client wants programmatic access to the data provided by pfcd, they'll likely want to use the [pfcrpcclient](https://github.com/picfight/pfcrpcclient) package which makes use of the [JSON-RPC API](https://github.com/picfight/pfcd/tree/master/docs/json_rpc_api.md).
+When a client wants programmatic access to the data provided by pfcd, they'll likely want to use the [rpcclient](https://github.com/picfight/pfcd/tree/master/rpcclient) package which makes use of the [JSON-RPC API](https://github.com/picfight/pfcd/tree/master/docs/json_rpc_api.md).

-However, this package could be extremely useful for any applications requiring PicFight block storage capabilities.
+However, this package could be extremely useful for any applications requiring Bitcoin block storage capabilities.

 The default backend, ffldb, has a strong focus on speed, efficiency, and robustness.
 It makes use of leveldb for the metadata, flat files for block